Cultural impact of Michael Jackson: Fashion

 Lady Gaga (top left) wearing Jackson's (top right) jacket from his 1990 visit to the White House, at Hillary Clinton's final campaign rally during the 2016 U.S. presidential election.
 Beyoncé (bottom) wearing a Jackson-inspired outfit at Super Bowl 50 halftime show in 2016.

 The Rolling Stone editors describe Jackson as "one of the most intriguing personas (sic) in popular music, at once childlike and obsessed with control" and comment on his ubiquitous presence, "spotlit in his trademark red zippered jacket and white sequined glove".
 Jackson often asked tailors to make him clothes that defied convention.
 His defiance led to a notable style that includes sequined gloves, a fedora, red leather jackets, sequined jackets, aviator sunglasses, black high-waisted pants, white socks, and leather penny loafers.
-Jackson was also interested in British royalty and military history, which resulted in his adoption of regalia and military jackets.
+Jackson was also interested in British and French royalty and military history from France, especially Napoleon, which resulted in his adoption of regalia and military jackets.
 His jackets often had a single-colored armband on one sleeve.
 At the height of his fame, Jackson inspired fashion trends around the world.
 British Vogue called him "a fashion pioneer [...] who gave new meaning to moonwalking, immortalised solitary, sparkly gloves, initiated the trophy jacket trend in the Eighties and was brave enough to couple dress with Madonna on the red carpet".

 Others have been influenced by Jackson's fashion sense.
 In 2012, Lady Gaga named Jackson as an inspiration.
 She owns around 400 pieces from his personal collection.
 In 2016, she wore Jackson's jacket from his 1990 visit to the White House at Hillary Clinton's final campaign rally during the 2016 U.S. presidential election.
 Also in 2016, Beyoncé honored Michael Jackson at Super Bowl 50 by wearing a Jackson-inspired outfit, a black and gold military jacket similar to the one Jackson wore in his Super Bowl halftime show in 1993.